-Please note, when making setting changes in DCS or DCC, such as address, please wait a minimum of 5 seconds after removing power to insure the settings are stored in the engines memory.
-Reapplying power in less than 5 seconds may result in losing the setting changes.
 If all else fails and you aren't sure of something, never fear.
 You can always get your engine back to a known state by either performing a Feature or Factory Reset.

-There are a couple of ways to reset your MTH PS3.0-equipped engine:
+Use one of the following to reset your MTH PS3.0 equipped engine when you know the engine's address using PoM.

-Factory Resets - Clears everything - takes engine to just like it was when you got it brand new
+- Factory Resets - Clears everything - takes engine to just like it was when you got it brand new

-- Send a decimal 08 to CV 8 to reset everything entirely back to factory default - Send a decimal 192 to reset everything except user speed tables

-Feature Resets - There are a couple of Feature Resets that you can use

-• Press F28 twice (toggling on then off).
-This resets the smoke, volume and lights back to their defaults

-• Send a decimal 64 for a Feature Reset.
-This resets volumes, smoke and light settings.

-• Send a decimal 128 to reset only address values back to factory default
+- Send a decimal "08" to CV 8 to reset everything entirely back to factory default - Send a decimal "192" to reset everything except user speed tables - Feature Resets There are a couple of Feature Resets that you can use - Press F28 twice (toggling on then off).
+This resets the smoke volume, Audio volume and lights back to their defaults - Send a decimal "64" to CV8 for a Feature Reset.
+This also resets Audio volume, smoke Smoke volume and light settings. - Send a decimal "128" to Cv8 to reset only the address values back to the Factory Default settings.
+Factory Default Short address is 3 and long address is 3333 (or the cab number on some early models). reset only address values back to factory default

-• This is the same as writing 55 to CV55 to engine address 55 Note: The engine address has to be something other than address 55